 This is a very nice opportunity to explore how humans in Malaysia and elsewhere have impacted the environment over the sweep of time to the present, and the related idea of the ‘Anthropocene’.
 More details are below and in the attached flyer.

-This event is one of Mindset’s Public Talks – monthly events that are generally held on the evening of the third Wednesday of each month.
+This event is one of Mindset’s Public Talks – monthly events that are generally held in the third week of each month.
+Please note that, unusually, February’s talk will be on a Thursday evening.
 These talks are aimed to a general audience including academics, government officers, NGOs, people from the relevant industries, and any person with an interest for environmental issues.
-We are looking forward to see you in this and future Mindset events.
+We look forward to seeing you at this and future Mindset events.